parcoor/parcoor.github.io/_posts/2023-08-08-introducing-nnc.md

 Any contribution is warmly welcome.

-NCC is coded entirely in C with no dependence to external library (other than standard), thus making it highly portable to nearly any device.
+NCC is coded entirely in C with no dependence to external library (other than the standard library), thus making it highly portable to nearly any device.

 ## Short presentation
 NNC allows to build, train, persist, deploy